Your day-by-day itinerary

 Cusco - Wayllabamba

-You’ll stop for a picnic lunch amidst gorgeous panoramas before ending the day in Wayllabamma, near the ruins of Llactapata.
-Your porters will have pitched tents before your arrival, so you can help prepare the dinner or find a quiet spot to watch the sunset.
+You’ll stop for a picnic lunch at a spot overlooking the valley, before continuing up to your campsite at Wayllabamba, near the ruins of Llactapata.
+It’s a relatively tiring first day, but your porters will have pitched tents before your arrival, so you can help prepare the dinner or find a quiet spot to watch the sunset.
 There’s no electricity, hot water or shower, but there is a toilet block.

 Wayllabamba - Pacaymayo